top of page

 The noun 'reproach' has its etymological origins in Old French and Latin.
 It is derived from the Old French word 'reproche,' which means 'blame' or 'accusation.'
 This term, in turn, comes from the Latin word 'reproachare,' which is formed by combining 're-' (again) and 'pro-' (forward) with 'loqui' (to speak).
 In Latin, 'reproachare' originally meant to bring something back into discussion or to rebuke someone by speaking against their actions.
 Over time, 'reproche' in Old French and 'reproach' in English came to signify the act of expressing disapproval or disappointment with someone's actions or behavior, often through words or actions that convey blame or censure.
 The etymology of 'reproach' effectively conveys the concept of expressing disapproval or disappointment, emphasizing the idea of addressing someone's actions or behavior through verbal criticism or rebuke.

-Quiz: Find the meaning of reproach
+Quiz: Find the meaning of the noun reproach:

 Try Again!